 The Community Care Program (CCP) is essential in bringing seniors quality care, and we are happy to be a part of that.
 Through our contract with IDoA, we help connect seniors who need assistance with activities of daily living to qualified caregivers.

-Home Care Powered by AUAF has served the greater Chicago area as a leading provider of non-medical in-home care to seniors for nearly 30 years.
-Throughout their careers, our caregivers receive continued training.
-As a result, this makes clients confident that they are receiving the most up-to-date standards of care.
+Home Care Powered by AUAF has provided non-medical in-home care to Chicago seniors for over 30 years.
+Our caregivers receive ongoing training, ensuring clients benefit from the most up-to-date standards of care.

-Our program also enables unpaid caregivers to receive payment for their work.
-They apply to be a caregiver and receive training with us.
-Once the senior applies, the Community Care program pairs them with their loved ones.
-Therefore, this situation is the best of both worlds for all involved.
+Our program also allows unpaid caregivers to receive payment for their work.
+Once both the caregiver and senior apply, the Community Care Program pairs them, creating an ideal solution for all involved.

-If you are ready to learn more about how either of our programs can improve your quality of life, call us at 312-971-6355.
-Regardless of whether you are a senior who needs help or an unpaid caregiver looking for extra income, we can help.
+If you are ready to learn more about how either of our programs can improve your quality of life, call us at 773-274-9262.
+Whether you’re a senior needing care or an unpaid caregiver seeking income, we’re here to help.